Mehdi Ahmadi

-Mehdi Ahmadi (born December 7, 1966, in Tehran) is an Iranian painter, film actor and artist.
+Mehdi Ahmadi is an Iranian painter and film actor.

 Career

-He is a graphic design graduate of the University of the Arts.
+Mehdi Ahmadi is graphic design graduate of the University of Tehran College of Fine Arts.
 He started painting and his first solo exhibition was held.
-He has participated in more than thirty painting exhibitions.
-He also started acting by acting in the film In the Alleys of Love directed by Khosrow Sinaei.
+He participated in more than thirty painting exhibitions.
+He also started acting by appearing in the film In the Alleys of Love (1991) directed by Khosrow Sinaei.